-- The limits must be clearly defined. - The judge should explain them to the jury and the reasons for them.
-93 - The judge or advocate may point out important inconsistencies after - instead of during the witness's evidence, following discussion with the advocates.
+- examine in such circumstances is not taken as tacit acceptance of the witness's evidence. - 156.
+Prior to decisions being made about the type of questioning that is appropriate for the individual witness, it is useful for a judge to consider the appropriate toolkit from The Advocate's Gateway.92 - 157.
+Where limitations on questioning are 'necessary and appropriate':93 - The limits must be clearly defined. - The judge should explain them to the jury and the reasons for them.
+94 - The judge or advocate may point out important inconsistencies after - instead of during the witness's evidence, following discussion with the advocates.
 (Be alert to alleged inconsistencies that are not, in fact, inconsistent, or that are trivial.
 Remind the jury of important inconsistencies during summing up). - The judge has a duty to ensure that limitations are complied with.
 If the advocate fails to comply, the judge should give relevant directions to the jury as it occurs, and prevent further questioning that does not comply with the ground rules settled upon in advance.